 Not a word did we say

 It was Almost Like Being In Love...

 Very cunning.
 Keep the local color for the second chorus.
 There's no mention of braes and such in the first set of words: otherwise your chances of landing a Nat Cole record on the song would be greatly diminished.
 The scene is charmingly tentative in the stage version.
-Half a decade later, when Gene Kelly and Cyd Charisse starred in the film adaptation, the number was inflated and opened up to almost preposterous levels, with Kelly doing that old thing he fell back on time and again, where you demonstrate the ardor of your passion by an apparent inability to run in a straight line.
-So he zig-zags through the heather to his dearie stopping to bellow every few bars.
-He looks weirdly self-satisfied throughout the exercise: if he's almost in love with anyone, they should make the most of it; the number gives the impression he's totally in love with himself.
+Half a decade later, when Gene Kelly and Cyd Charisse starred in the film adaptation, the number does not seem to have roused Kelly as dancer or choreographer.
+So he did that thing he fell back on time and again, where you never go anywhere in a straight line, and with some random highland cattle playing the part of the cop in the "Singin' in the Rain" routine.
+He looks, even by Kelly standards, weirdly self-satisfied throughout the exercise: if he's almost in love with anyone, she should make the most of it; the number gives the impression he's totally in love with himself.
 That's another nice aspect of its deployment in Groundhog Day: it gets the size of the song just right.